Wonderful setting for learning and for enjoying the beauty of the country at the Finca La Marea

 Three mostly organic meals per day are served in the kitchen house; mostly fruit, veggies, fish, eggs, breads, salads, grains.
 Finca Amrta is vegetarian, and delicious vegetarian meals are served; participants interested in meat/fish will be able to occasionally visit nearby town or restaurants.
 Occasionally, sweets are served.
 When ripe, local fruit is gathered and made into drinks/juices.
 Lots of rice and beans are served.

-Raw-food, vegetarians, vegans and gluten-intolerant people are able to find enough food to eat; however you should inform us about your dietary needs and we may advise that you bring snacks to stay happy.
+Raw-food, vegetarians, vegans and gluten-intolerant people are able to find enough food to eat; we strive to accommodate food sensitivities, however you should inform us about your dietary needs and we may advise that you bring snacks to stay happy.
 Keeping snacks in the tropics is very hard, therefore flexibility and open-mindedness is highly advised.
 NOTE: all efforts are made to get locally grown chemical-free food; HOWEVER this is a third-world country, and students should come prepared to deal with it.
 For example there is no organic meat, eggs or dairy products.
 In fact, Costa Rica does not have an equivalent of organic certification process used in the US, so even food labeled organic may be produced conventionally.

 The course is held in a tropical forest.
 In addition to all things beautiful, there will be such things as: sudden rains, big bugs, red mud, mold, monkeys, ants, slippery trails, thorns and other things that take time getting used to.
 Mandatory are good quality hiking shoes or their equivalent (closed toes); we strongly suggest rain + sun gear.
 White and light colored clothing tends to get ruined.
 List on what to bring is provided upon registration.
 Swimsuits are a must.